WhereIsYuuka/F-OAL/README.md

 Analytic Continual Learning (ACL) is a new branch for Continual Learning (CL).
 ACL redefines CL problem into a recursive least square form, which is solved in one epoch with high accuracy.
 F-OAL expand ACL to OCIL setting.
 Other ACL papers and codes can be found at (https://github.com/ZHUANGHP/Analytic-continual-learning)

 ## Reproduce the results in the paper
-Using following command can reproduce some of results:
+Our code is built on [Survey](https://github.com/RaptorMai/online-continual-learning).
+Using following command can reproduce some of results.
+The reproduction of `SLCA`, `LAE` and `EASE` can be found at [PILOT](https://github.com/sun-hailong/LAMDA-PILOT).
+To reproduce results on `CORe`, please check [Survey](https://github.com/RaptorMai/online-continual-learning) about placing the related files.

 ```
 python general_main.py --data cifar100 --cl_type nc --agent FOAL
 python general_main.py --data cifar100 --cl_type nc --agent LWF --learning_rate 0.001